degenerat3/meteor/README.md

 To test if core is running, from localhost: `curl http://172.69.1.1:9999/`

 #### Clients
 Each client must be slightly adjusted, since there are several global variables that must be configred.
+This whole build/compilation can be done automatically with the `clients/build.sh` script (run it, input prompted data, ezwin).
+If you want to do it yourself:
 The only mandatory configuration is the "server" variable, but it is recommended that all of the following are configured (names vary slightly by client):
  - SERV     // the server to call back to (docker host)
  - REGFILE  // The destination file for registration info (obfuscated UUID)
  - OBFSEED  // The seed integer for the registration obfuscation